GSA/cto-website/content/techtalks/2023-04-26-future-of-work-how-gsa’s-workplace-innovation-lab-wil-is-using-technology-to-change-the-game.md

 ---
-title: "Future of Work: How GSA’s Workplace Innovation Lab (WIL) is Using Technology to Change the Game"
+title: "Future of Work: How GSA's Workplace Innovation Lab (WIL) is Using Technology to Change the Game"
 date: 2023-04-26
 time: 1:00pm - 1:30pm ET